bshepherdson/go10c/OPTIMIZATIONS.md

 * Multiple `SET PC, ...` lines in a row can be elided.
 * Negative integer literals could be compiled directly and/or optimized into one instruction instead of 3.
 * Empty functions can be optimized into a single `SET PC, POP`
+* Integer negation and other literal expressions can be computed at compile time.
+* Arguments bound for the same place need not be pushed and popped.